-- The service provider's or CDS employee's personal smartphone or tablet. - · Your home phone landline only if you approve. - · An EVV alternative device, a small electronic device that is placed and remains in your home in an agreed upon location.
+- The service provider's or CDS employee's personal smartphone or tablet. - · Your home phone landline only if you approve. - · An EVV alternative device, which is a small electronic device placed and kept in your home in an agreed upon location.